 RightFont 8 can properly disable all fonts in the Supplemental folder (or any number of them you wish).
 Do that by clicking on the System Fonts heading.
 A concatenated list of the System’s Fonts folder, and Fonts/Supplemental folder will be displayed.
 Click on any font and press Command+A to select all.
 Then right click on any font and choose Deactivate.
 When finished, all of the Supplemental folder fonts will be disabled.
 Those in the main /System/Library/Fonts/ folder won’t be since no font manager can control those.
 You’re free to disable or enable any number of fonts in the Supplemental folder.

-In Ventura, RightFont will go through all the motions of disabling the Supplemental fonts.
+In Ventura or Sonoma, RightFont will go through all the motions of disabling the Supplemental fonts.
 It will even show the fonts as disabled.
-In reality, RightFont didn’t do anything since you cannot turn any Ventura OS installed fonts off.
+In reality, RightFont didn’t do anything since you cannot turn any Ventura or Sonoma OS installed fonts off.

 Clicking on the expansion arrow next to System Fonts reveals the active user account name, All Users and System.
 Choosing System shows you only the fonts in the /System/Library/Fonts/ folder.
 It’s a rather pointless heading since you can’t do anything with these fonts anyway.